jc639/pytorch-handwritingCTC/README.md

 # Further work
+TODO: HOST THE MODEL WEIGHTS SOMEWHERE, CURRENTLY OVER THE GITHUB FILE SIZE.

-It is unlikely that the model will work out the box for other applications, as the IAM dataset has some oddities, and may not reflect data that you have collect.
+It is unlikely that the model will work out the box for other applications, as the IAM dataset has some oddities, and may not reflect data that you have collected.

-But as the model comes pretrained it may make a start, and with a little further training it will likely improve, whilst need considerably less examples than training from scratch.
+But as the model comes pretrained it may make a start, and with a little further training it will likely improve, whilst needing considerably less examples than training from scratch.